| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 like |

-See the examples below, or vignette("general_usage", package = "shapr")
+See the examples below, or vignette("general_usage", package = "shapr") for examples of

-how you should use the function.
+how to use the function.

 ggplot object with plots of the Shapley value explanations